 As we head into the three-day weekend, I have a special treat for you today!
 My friend and fellow RD Corinne Dobbas is filling in for me to share a great post about forming a healthy relationship with food.
-About a year and a half ago, Corinne sponsored my blog for the month and I shared some of my favorite posts of hers.
 I love her life philosophy and the work she’s doing with women to help them love their bodies.

 Read on and be sure to go check out her blog if you enjoy today’s post!

 Nobody teaches you how to have a healthy relationship with food … or your body.
 At least no one taught me when I was growing up.
 And oh how I wish they had.

 Below are 7 tips for a healthy relationship with food you can start using today.
 I’ve gathered these tips through my own personal work and after helping hundreds of clients.
 I hope these ideas help you just as much as they helped me and my coaching clients.

 It’s easy to make food the “bad guy.”
 After all, if you’re trying to button-up your favorite pair of jeans – that used to fit – you’ll likely be told to eat less or stop eating that.
 The constant chatter to restrict to look prettier or more desirable, leaves us forgetting the very simple fact that we literally need food to survive.
 In fact, when we eat the “right” foods (real whole foods and lots of plants), food can actually heal.

 Shift your perspective from food being the “bad guy” to being nourishment and with that thought alone, you’ll start making making healthier choices and feel that much more free.